top of page

 • Animal sources provide vitamin A as retinol, the active form your body can use directly.

-• Many prenatals use beta-carotene, a precursor that must be converted by your body — and conversion varies widely among individuals.
+• Many supplements use beta-carotene, a precursor that must be converted by your body — and conversion varies widely among individuals.

 • Vitamin A is essential for fetal growth, immune function, and healthy vision, but too much supplemental vitamin A (preformed retinol) can be toxic — especially in early pregnancy.
 Whole-food sources help ensure safety and balance.